OCA/edi/sale_order_import_invoice2data/README.rst

 Contributors
 ------------

 * Tom Blauwendraat <info@sunflowerweb.nl>
 * Terence Nzaywa <terrence@sunflowerweb.nl>

 Maintainer
 ----------

-This module is maintained by the Sunflower IT.
+This module is maintained by Sunflower IT.